 Let's start by saying not all '90s ThinkPad keyboards are necessarily Model M6s.
-As you may expect, most that count have a 'birth certificate' on the back of the assembly that proudly identifies itself as an "IBM Model M6-1".
-M6s were typically produced by Lexmark (until March 1996), Key Tronic and Maxi Switch and featured the same or similar buckling sleeves switches we've now become familiar with through this article.
-When IBM moved from sleeves to small rubber pegs and scissor-switches at the end of the '90s, the M6 designation was no longer found on the back.
+As you may expect, most that count have a 'birth certificate' on the back of the assembly that proudly identifies itself as an "IBM Model M6".
+M6s were typically produced by Lexmark until April 1996, after which Key Tronic picked up production in the same manner they did for the M4s.
+When IBM moved from sleeves to small rubber pegs and scissor switches at the end of the '90s, the M6 designation was no longer found on the back.
 Although, its legacy persisted and the layout the M6 introduced was in use with minor revisions until 2012 when Lenovo introduced the AccuType island-style keyboard as its replacement across the entire ThinkPad family.
 Today, ThinkPad folk simply refer to any 1992 to 2012 ThinkPad keyboard as the 'classic ThinkPad' keyboard.

 M6s produced by Lexmark and some later ones by Key Tronic feature the same sleeves on their alphanumeric keys that the M4s used.
 In fact, I tried swapping some of the sleeves between this 365X/365XD keyboard assembly and one of my M4-1s and found it didn't alter the key feel significantly.
 As shown in the photo below, the smaller keys get their own smaller sleeves to match, but they don't feel different to the alphanumeric keys.
 That said, slight differences in key feel can be observed between different M6-equipped ThinkPads, but such variance could possibly be attributed to the condition of the sleeves.
 M6s in general feel slightly different to M4s despite the same sleeves, likely due to the thing that has changed significantly - the keycap mounting mechanism.
 Gone are the two clips on either side of the keycaps, now replaced with a central mount where the actuation rod previously stood.
 This new mount attaches to an actuation slider stuck in the barrel itself.
 I guess you could call this a 'sleeve with slider' design.
 Anyway, however different, the key feel is not a revolutionary difference and I'm unable to pick a favourite between them.

 The naming convention of the M6 is similar to that of the M4; M6-1s have TrackPoints, M6s don't.
 However, given TrackPoints were added to the ThinkPad design almost immediately (relatively speaking), "95%" of possible sleeves-featuring ThinkPad keyboards will be M6-1s.
-They can feature TrackPoint II or III pointing sticks (M6-1s were very uncommon by the time most ThinkPads had TrackPoint IV pointing sticks).
+They can feature TrackPoint II or III pointing sticks - M6-1s were either near or completely out of production by the time TrackPoint IV was released.
 This means some M6-1s like this 365X/365XD keyboard assembly are graced with a TrackPoint that has the negative inertia function built-in, providing a significant performance improvement over the TrackPoint II sticks all M4-1s are stuck with.
-Besides referring to a given ThinkPad's hardware maintenance manual, the way to quickly tell a TrackPoint II or III stick apart is the tip and rotation of the stick itself.
+Besides referring to a given ThinkPad's hardware maintenance manual, a possible way to quickly tell a TrackPoint II or III stick apart is the tip and rotation of the stick itself.
 If you refer to the photos of the M4-1's TrackPoint shown previously, you can see that they take the form of a non-rotated stick with what looks like a debossed square on the tip.
 As shown below, the TrackPoint III stick seems to be slightly rotated and has a flat/flush tip.
 However, both sticks are still compatible with each other's caps.

 That said, I haven't confirmed this for every single M6-1/ThinkPad.
 Exceptions could exist.